JWP Consulting GK

 Preferred names ending on periods were falsely rejected.
 This affect preferred names such as Firstname Lastname Jr..

-The original preferred name filtering was introduced to prevent arbitrary URL content injection.
-Previously, it was possible to set a preferred name to be a URL or domain name, which some email clients very liberally turned into clickable URLs.
-This happened despite Projectify emails being plain-text only, and therefore not containing any HTML.
+The purpose of the original preferred name filtering was to prevent arbitrary content injection.
+Before, a user could set a preferred name to be a web address or domain name.
+Some email clients liberally turned this into clickable URLs.
+This happened despite Projectify emails being plain-text only, and thus not containing any HTML.

-A user could, for example, change their name to a malicious URL and send out team member invitation emails.
-These emails would contain clickable links that could lead a victim to click a link not belonging to the Projectify application.
-While the origin of this problem lies beyond the realm of the Projectify application, we try to prevent content injections like these out of an abundance of caution.
+A user could, for example, change their name to a malicious web address and send out team member invitation emails.
+These emails would contain clickable links that could lead a victim to click a link not belonging to the Projectify app.
+The origin of this problem lies beyond the realm of the Projectify app.
+Still, we do everything possible prevent content injections like these

-Names ending on a period are not rendered as clickable URLs in an email client, and therefore do not need to be rejected.
+Names ending on a period aren’t rendered as clickable URLs in email clients.
+Projectify doesn’t need to reject these.
 I have changed the regular expression validating preferred emails in pull request #509.

 Input validation remains a challenge, even when using secure frameworks.
-Peripheral software, such as email clients, can demonstrate surprising behavior, and it is up to us software developers to stay on top of this.
+Peripheral software, such as email clients, can exhibit surprising behavior, and it’s up to us software developers to stay on top of this.

 Other bug fixes